tbrowder/USAFA-1965/README.md

 A repository for public data for the US Air Force Academy Class of 1965
 -----------------------------------------------------------------------

-**Please pass on link to this site to all the classmates in your squadron.**
+**Please pass on the link to this site to all the classmates in your squadron.**

 Our class is the seventh class to graduate, and we are having our 60-year class reunion at the Polaris Hotel at USAFA, just north of Colorado Springs, Colorado, 11-14 September 2025.